 Here’s what you’ll need to make homemade plant supports for peonies.

-- Heavy duty stakes (the number of stakes you need depends on how large the plant is)
+- Heavy duty stakes (the number of stakes you need depends on how large your plant is)

 - Plant ties (I like to use twine, plastic plant ties or select-a-size wire ties)